kineticstoolkit/kineticstoolkit_doc/html/_sources/python_while.md

 print("done")
 ```

 We see that as long as `i` was strictly lower than 5, the `while` instruction executed the code block.
-When `i` equalled 5, the `(i < 5)` condition evaluated to False, and therefore the `while` instruction ceased to execute the code block.
+When `i` equalled 5, the `(i < 5)` condition evaluated to False, and therefore the `while` instruction stopped executing the code block.

 Here is a practical example where we made some measurements in metres that we stored into a list.
 We want to convert this list to another list where the measurements are in millimetres instead: